gaurdian2701/InventorySystem/README.md

 All the scripts are present in the Assets/Scripts folder.

+Main Folder:
+- GameService Handles input and also acts as the main Service Locator.

 Services Folder:
-- Services folder contains the StorageController.cs script, which handles the creation of ShopService and InventoryService, as well has mouse click events(user input).
+- StorageService.cs handles the creation of ShopService and InventoryService
 - ShopService.cs maintains data related to the items in the shop.
 It also handles other data such as the different UI panels for each filtered item type.
 - InventoryService.cs does the same as ShopService except it contains other logic related to the amount of money the player owns as well as the weight of the Inventory.
+- TransactionService.cs handles Buy and Sell Transactions.
+- EventService handles all the events used in scripts(implemented for Observer Pattern).

 UI folder:
 - StorageUI.cs is a script that is dynamically instantiated as an object during runtime by both ShopService.cs and InventoryService.cs.
 This handles the data related to the UI of the items displayed.
-- StorageUI.cs takes in a panel and a list of items to be created in it's constructor declaration.
+It takes in a panel and a list of items to be created in it's constructor declaration.
 Using this data, it fills the respective UI panel with items.
-- ShopService.cs actually creates 5 instances of the StorageUI.cs, each belonging to a particular item type.

-- UI_InfoManager.cs handles all dynamic on-screen info.
-This can include the info panel that activates when the player selects an item, the panel activated for buying/selling an item, transaction status text and info related to currency that the player holds as well as the overall weight of the inventory.
+- UIService.cs handles all dynamic UI information that is displayed when the game is running.

 Design Patterns Used:
 - Service Locator